Q. What is Cisco Prime™ Network Registrar Jumpstart?

 Q. What operating system runs on the Cisco UCS server?

-A. Cisco Prime Network Registrar Jumpstart ships preinstalled with and supports the CentOS Linux operating system version 5.4.
+A. Cisco Prime Network Registrar Jumpstart ships preinstalled with the CentOS Linux operating system version 6.x.
+The Jumpstart appliance also supports Red Hat Enterprise Linux versions 5 or 6 which can be installed on another virtual machine.

 Q. What are the performance expectations?